AbeerAl-Rafati/Read_Note/Read_04.md

 * 2: DESIGN THE SCRIPT
 * 3: CODE EACH STEP

-### NAMING VARIABLES
-* The name must begin with
-a letter, dollar sign ($),or an underscore (_).
-It must not start with a number.
-* The name can contain letters, numbers, dollar sign ($), or an underscore (_).
-Note that you must not use a dash(-) or a period (.) in a variable name.
-* All variables are case sensitive, so score and Score would be different variable names, but it is bad practice to create two variables that have the same name using different cases.
-* Use a name that describes the kind of information that the variable stores.
-* If your variable name is made up of more than one word, use a capital letter for the first letter of every word after the first word.
-* You cannot use keywords or
-reserved words.

 ### ARRAYS
 * You should consider using an array whenever you are working